macrotex/debian-package-docker/README.md

 ## Examples

-### Build but throw-away the result
+### Build but throw away the result

 There are times you want to build the package but not keep the result, for example, you are not ready to use the package but just want to be sure it builds without error.
-For this case be sure that `OUTPUT_DIRECTORY` is _unset_.
-Let's assume that we have Debian package source is in our local directory `/tmp/mypack`.
+For this case be sure that `OUTPUT_DIRECTORY` is _unset_ (it is unset by default).
+Let's assume that we have Debian package source in our local directory `/tmp/mypack`.
 You would build the package (and throw away the results) by doing this:
 ```